tqmsh/wxchat/README.md

 * Only `staging` can be merged into `main`.
 * Only `development` can be merged into `staging`.
-* For feature work, create a branch off `development`, I suggest to named it as:
+* To create a new feature, create a branch from the `development`, I suggest naming it:
   `@frontend/feature-name` or `@backend/feature-name`

 Example: